Severe Thunderstorm Warning issued for Lafayette by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Lafayette by NWS

-Effective: 2021-08-24 16:25:00 CDT Expires: 2021-08-24 16:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Lafayette A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM CDT FOR SOUTHEASTERN LAFAYETTE COUNTY At 425 PM CDT, a severe thunderstorm was located near Argyle, or 9 miles east of Darlington, moving east at 25 mph.
+Effective: 2021-08-24 16:13:00 CDT Expires: 2021-08-24 16:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Lafayette The National Weather Service in Milwaukee/Sullivan has issued a * Severe Thunderstorm Warning for Southeastern Lafayette County in south central Wisconsin * Until 445 PM CDT. * At 413 PM CDT, a severe thunderstorm was located near Darlington, moving east at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Darlington, Shullsburg, Argyle, Wiota, South Wayne, Lamont, Gratiot and Woodford.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Darlington, Shullsburg, Argyle, Wiota, South Wayne, Lamont, Gratiot and Woodford.
+TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0